Port District Football Club: History

 By 1908, Semaphore wore a grey jumper with a horizontal black band, which would remain as the main kit during the 1910s, then switching to black with a grey horizontal band.
 In 1910 a number of players from Semaphore Central were elevated to the senior Port Adelaide team including S. C. Stidston, P. O'Grady and J. Middleton.
 One year later, Semaphore joined recently formed "South Australian Amateur Football League".
 The team also developed a long-time rivalry with University F.C.

-In 1913, Semaphore Central won their first Premiership in the SAAFL, after defeating Adelaide University at the Grand Final on the Norwood Oval.
+In 1914, Semaphore Central won their first Premiership in the SAAFL, after defeating Adelaide University in the Grand Final on the Norwood Oval.

 The Advertiser wrote about the match:

-Nevertheless, the euphoria of Semaphore's first title ended soon so more than half the team were called by the British Empire to fight at World War I. By war’s end in 1918, six heroes from the club’s premiership side were dead.
+Nevertheless, the euphoria of Semaphore's first title ended soon so more than half the team were called by the British Empire to fight at World War I. By war's end in 1918, six heroes from the club's premiership side were dead.

-After that first goal in 1914, Semaphore Central won new Division 1 championships in 1923–1925 (achieving their first trichampionship) and 1928.
-During the 1930s the team won three titles else, and five titles in the 1950s although Semaphore would not win any championship until 1970.
-From then on, the team has won only two titles else, the last in 1992.
+After that first flag in 1914, Semaphore Central won the Division 1 championship in 1923–1925 (achieving their first trichampionship) and 1928.
+During the 1930s the team won three titles, and five titles in the 1950s although Semaphore would not win any more championships until 1970.
+From then on, the team has won only two titles, the last in 1992.

+Exeter Football Club won five premierships in it shistory, inclusing three in a row from 1939-1941 and again in 1947 and 1948.

 In 1979, Semaphore Central merged with Exeter Football Club to form "Port District Football Club".
-Port District set its date of foundation in 1873 as they consider a continuity of Semaphore Central.
+Port District set its date of foundation in 1873 as they consider themselves a continuity of Semaphore Central.

 In 2014, Port District paid tribute to their fallen soldiers wearing a replica of the 1914 Semaphore jumper.

+In 2022, Port District won their first division 1 premiership in 30 years when they defeated Prince Alfred OC by 18 points: 9.9 (63) to 7.3 (45) in the grand final held at Norwood Oval. they won again in 2024, defeating Glenunga by 20 points, also at Norwood Oval.

+In 2025, Port District will play in their 24th Divison 1 Grand Final at Norwood Oval against the winner of Golden Grove and Rostrever OC.